ibm-cloud-docs/Registry/service-dependency.md

    :   No function impacted.

    operations
-   :   Monitoring, troubleshooting, and so on of the service and service instances.
+   :   Monitoring, troubleshooting, etc of the service and service instances.

    security compliance
    :   Vulnerability management and other security and compliance management of the service and service instances.